 Workout Of the Day: 10 to 1 Clean & Jerk & Deadlift (115#/83#)

-“BAR WORK!
+this web page “BAR WORK!
 This is my kind of WOD!”
 I thought to myself.

 I’m still learning all the language and abbreviations.
 At times I feel I’m in another world, but I love learning new things and I love new challenges.
 I totally knew better when I thought “10 to 1″ was some sort of ratio 10:1 (clean & jerks:deadlifts).
 Being an air-head comes naturally to me, but that was the only reasonable thing to think!
 I was dead WRONG!
 10 to 1 is 10 reps, 9 reps, 8, 7, 6, 5, 4, 3, 2, 1… of each clean and Jerks and deadlifts.
 If it sounds easy chances are it’s completely opposite!
 Got it!

 When I first started crossfit, and actually up until tonight, I’ve had this thing against using the 33# bar.
 No, thank you.
 I want the 45# bar.
 That’s my home.
 I’m learning very quickly the art of being humble.
 I practiced this life lesson with warm ups; I started with 45# by the 3rd round I was humbled.
 I dropped down to the 33# bar.
 Needless to say, I was warm.
 I’m so brain dead, I don’t even remember the weight I used to practice the “skill” cleans.

 Kirk and I were on the same page when he set my weight at 75#.
 But after the 2nd round (9 rep), and Kirk correcting my SLDL to Regular DLs, I had to drop it to 63#.
 Yes, I’ll take another helping of homemade humble pie.